HackBerkeley/Growler/README.md

 ```
 That should be everything you need to hook up to your database!
 Let's make sure it works!
 Add a tweet using the form on your homepage.
 It should take you to the page that says "Success!".
 Now, when you go back to the homepage, refresh your browser, and check your terminal window, you should see more growls getting printed out.

 If SQL at all seems a bit intimidating for you, don't worry.
 There are better an eaisier solutions for databses (which unfortunately may take too long to explain in depth in this workshop.)
 But feel free to google and ask about SQLAlchemy and MongoDB.
+We might also have sponsor workshops on those topics, so check in the Cal Hacks group.

 Awesome!
 The database is hooked up and ready to go.

+**Future reading**: We glossed over sqlite and SQL, only covering what was necessary to build Growler.
+To learn more about it, read this short guide in the Flask documentation: [Using SQLite 3 with Flask](http://flask.pocoo.org/docs/patterns/sqlite3/)

 # Step 8: Displaying our growls

 Even though the database is showing up, nothing is showing up on our page yet!
 That's because we're still serving a static html page.
 We need to write up a *template*.
-Don't worry, it's not too bad.
-Hopefully you remember what you read in the flask quickstart guide earlier, if not check out the [Rendering Templates](http://flask.pocoo.org/docs/quickstart/#rendering-templates) section again.

 What's a template?
 Think about what a Facebook profile looks like.
 Every user has a different Facebook profile: different photos, different friends, different posts.
 But it would be a pain of Facebook had to make a new static HTML page for each user.
 Instead, you'll notice that every Facebook profile has a the same basic structure and design.
 The cover photo is on the top, the profile picture is in the top left, and the wall goes down the middle of the profile.
 The goal of a templating language is to establish this basic structure, and then leave parts of it ready to be filled in based on the URL and any options you pass in.